-- Health Insurance The City is self insured for health insurance. - Dental Insurance The City contracts for this service. - Life Insurance The City contracts for this service. - Vision Insurance The City contracts for this service. - Long Term Disability The City contracts for this service.
+Health Insurance The City is self insured for health insurance.

+Dental Insurance

+Life Insurance

+Vision Insurance

+Long Term Disability

+The City contracts for this service.

+The City contracts for this service.

+The City contracts for this service.

 - The Wellness Incentive Program had 99% employee participation. - A part-time Wellness Coordinator position was added (funded by Cigna). - Health insurance premium rates remain the same as FY13/14.
 City and employee contributions remain the same.